-We will be selecting 15 highly motivated elementary school teachers who will participate in a five day Summer Institute that will be held on June 9-13, 2014 at Purdue University.
-This institute provides an excellent opportunity to learn how to implement the 90 - Minute Reading Block while integrating instructional technology (e.g. tablets, interactive whiteboard) and social studies content.
-This professional development experience culminates in participants planning units to be used during the 90 - Minute Reading Block built around social studies themes and includes sets of high children’s literature and technology to be used in guided reading and interactive read aloud formats.
+We will be selecting 15 highly motivated elementary school teachers who will participate in a five day Summer Institute that will be held on June 8-12, 2015 at Purdue University.
+This institute provides an opportunity to develop differentiated digital learning menus utilizing social studies content during the Reading Block.

 WHY SHOULD I APPLY?

-- This is the professional development opportunity focusing on content, technology, and the 90 minute reading block in your area!
-First, we will review the 90 minute reading block.
-We will then work to develop a rationale for integrating the five foundational reading elements (Phonemic Awareness, Phonics, Fluency, Vocabulary, and Comprehension) and revised social studies standards alongside with technology (e.g. technology applications, interactive whiteboard strategies).
+This professional development opportunity will focus on content, technology, and the reading block in your grades 3-5!
 Each day of the institute will have a different focus in order to provide you with more extensive learning opportunities:

-- · Day One: Overview: Technology, 90 - Minute Block and Social Studies
+- Day One: Overview: Assessment & Task Demands, Reading Block & Social Studies Content

 - You will be introduced and will explore a wide variety of technological applications that may be used in your classroom.

-- You will develop instructional units from social studies content and literacy-based instruction/activities for your 90 minute reading block enhancing digital device use.
+- You will develop differentiated digital learning menus (bundles) with social studies content and literacy-based instruction/activities for your Reading block.

-- Parking permits, and lunch will be provided each day
+- Parking permits, resources, and lunch will be provided each day

 HOW DO I APPLY?

-- You can apply online using the link at the bottom of this page.
+- You can apply online using the link (to be completed in one sitting) at the bottom of this page.
 NOTE: You will be asked to attach a signed and scanned letter of recommendation from your principal.
 IMPORTANT: In order to be selected, the recommendation letter from the principal MUST have the following statement:

-- · After (teacher name) participates in the Summer Institute, I agree to have Purdue University faculty, staff, and/or graduate students return to my school and collect data on how (teacher name) is applying the instructional units developed during the Summer Institute.
-I agree to allow Purdue University faculty, staff, and graduate students to be in the school (name of building), and conduct classroom observations in (teacher’s name) classroom focusing on the implementation of the units developed during the Summer Institute.
+- After ( indicate teacher’s full name) participates in the Summer Institute, I agree to have Purdue University faculty or staff return to my school and observe how ( indicate teacher’s full name) is applying the digital learning menus developed during the Summer Institute.
+I agree to allow Purdue University faculty and staff to be in the school (name of building), and conduct classroom observations in (indicate teacher’s name) classroom focusing on the implementation of the resources developed during the Summer Institute.
 With this recommendation letter, I give my written consent for future research activities and promotions related to the Summer Institute.

 - The application survey should only take about 15 minutes to complete (we timed it!).
-The application survey will include questions about your classroom and your knowledge of the 90 - Minute Block, as well as your current practices and instructional activities for social studies and technology.
+The application survey will include questions about your classroom and your knowledge Reading Block, as well as your current practices and instructional activities for social studies and technology.

-- Follow the instructions at the link located at the bottom of this page.
+- Please keep in mind that once you enter the survey it has to be completed in its entirety.
+Follow the instructions at the link located at the bottom of this page.

 WHAT ARE MY RESPONSIBILITIES?

 - You will participate in a five day institute that requires your active participation from 8 am to 4 pm each day.
-During this time, you will be planning instructional units that must be implemented in your classroom during the fall semester of 2014.
+During this time, you will be planning digital learning menus that will be implemented in your classroom during the fall semester of 2015.